carpentries-incubator/geospatial-python/_episodes/11-parallel-raster-computations.md

 file with `rioxarray`), which makes it a relatively large file (few hundreds MBs).
 In order to keep calculations "manageable" (reasonable execution time and memory usage) we select here a lower resolution version of the image, taking advantage of the so-called "pyramidal" structure of cloud-optimized GeoTIFFs (COGs).
 COGs, in fact, typically include multiple lower-resolution versions of the original image, called "overviews", in the same file.
-This allows to avoid downloading high-resolution images when only quick previews are required.
+This allows us to avoid downloading high-resolution images when only quick previews are required.

 Overviews are often computed using powers of 2 as down-sampling (or zoom) factors.
 So, typically, the first level